rugbyprof/4553-Spatial-DS/Spatial-DS-Test1.md

 #### Q6

-- Place the first 11 values (from question 1) into an initially empty 2-D tree.
+- Place the first 11 points (as chosen from question 1) into an initially empty 2-D tree.
 - Drawings:
     - Show the tree state after 3 points entered
     - Show the tree state after 5 points entered